Catherine Howard, Countess of Suffolk: Northampton House

-However, in 1619, at the age of 55, she was the victim of an attack of smallpox.
+Lady Anne Clifford mentions visiting the Suffolks at Northampton House in December 1616.
+There, in 1619, at the age of 55, Catherine, Countess of Suffolk was the victim of an attack of smallpox.
 According to Lady Anne Clifford, this "spoiled that good face of hers, which had brought to other much misery and to herself greatness which ended with much unhappiness".
-Many of the details of her corruption came out in the Suffolk's trial in the same year, where Sir John Finet alleged "to be spared a bond of £500, a citizen gave £83 and a sable muff to the countess".